Jessemwangi/countries-bootstrap-starter/README.md

 4. Open the application in your favorite IDE and run `npm i` or `yarn i` to install the required packages.

 That's it!
 You should now be able to run the application locally.
 If you encounter any issues during installation, please refer to the documentation or reach out to our support team for assistance.

+___

+This app is a work in progress and will continue to be developed in future sprints.